bbranquinho/skip-the-dishes/README.md

 It is available a collection on Postman that can be used for testing purpose, this Postman can be found on folder *docs/postman*.

-Based on unitary tests an API documentation based on Spring REST Docs is in available in http://relaxed-bartik-5077aa.bitballoon.com/ and *docs/resources/skip-the-dishes-resources.html*.
+Based on unitary tests an API documentation based on Spring REST Docs is available in http://relaxed-bartik-5077aa.bitballoon.com/ or on folder *docs/resources/skip-the-dishes-resources.html*.

 ## 4. Architecture